ThomasQi3141/FitMetric/README.md

 <h2>FitMetric</h2></br>

-FitMetric is a tool created for everyone hoping to gain a deeper understanding on the statistics of their body weight.
+FitMetric is a tool created for everyone hoping to gain a deeper understanding of the statistics of their body weight.
 Built using Swift, SwiftUI, and Firebase, this iOS app comes with a robust user-authentication/profile system.
-It uses an OLS regression model to provide users with a predicted weight, and provides users with daily notifications to remind them to weigh themselves.
+It uses an OLS regression model to provide users with a predicted weight.

 ### Tools/Technologies Used: <br/>
 <ul>